w3c/equity-cg/README.md

 ## To Do

-- Document working agreements
-- Start outlining goals for the group
+- Currently working on defining equity for proposed use in the W3C work
 - Draft guidance & training on equity

 ## Draft Working Agreements